+Healthc are Services Department

-Policy Name Policy Number Scope Immunoglubulins MP-RX-FP-40-23 ☑ MMM MA ☑ MMM Multihealth
+Policy Name Policy Number Scope

+Immunoglubulins MP-RX-FP-40-23  MMM MA  MMM Multihealth
-4. There is no evidence of renal (nephrotic syndrome) and gastrointestinal (for example, protein losing enteropathy, PLE) as causes of hypogammaglobulinemia;

-- C. IgG sub-class deficiency (IgG1, IgG2, IgG3, IgG4) when: - 1.
-There is a history of recurrent sinopulmonary infections requiring antibiotic therapy; AND - 2.
-There is a lack of, or inadequate response to immunization (for example, but not limited to tetanus or pneumococcal antigen); AND - 3.
-The initial, pre-treatment levels of one or more serum IgG subclasses are below the lower limit of the age adjusted laboratory reference range or are more than two standard deviations below the age adjusted mean;

-- D. Hyperimmunoglobulinemia E syndrome (HIE) when the following criteria are met: - 1.
-Confirmation of elevated level of serum IgE; AND - 2.
-Individual has clinical features including: - a.
-Recurrent sinopulmonary and skin infections; AND - b.
-Chronic eczematous dermatitis

-Approval Duration for Primary Immunodeficiency: 1 year
+4. There is no evidence of renal (nephrotic syndrome) and gastrointestinal (for example, protein losing enteropathy, PLE) as causes of hypogammaglobulinemia; OR - b-class deficiency (IgG1, IgG2, IgG3, IgG4) when: 1.
+There is a history of recurrent sinopulmonary infections requiring antibiotic therapy; AND 2.
+There is a lack of, or inadequate response to immunization (for example, but not limited to tetanus or pneumococcal antigen); AND 3.
+The initial, pre-treatment levels of one or more serum IgG subclasses are below the lower limit of the age adjusted laboratory reference range or are more than OR two standard deviations below the age adjusted mean; immunoglobulinemia E syndrome (HIE) when the following criteria are met: 1.
+Confirmation of elevated level of serum IgE; AND Individual has clinical features including: a.
+Recurrent sinopulmonary and skin infections; AND b.
+Chronic eczematous dermatitis OR Antibody Deficiency (SAD) when: There is a history of recurrent sinopulmonary infections requiring antibiotic erapy; AND 2.
+There is a lack of, or inadequate response to pneumococcal polysaccharide an ntigen; AND 3.
+There are normal concentrations of IgG, IgA, IgM, and IgG subclasses; OR F. Severe d combined immunodeficiency [SCID] when: 1.
+Either of the following: a.
+The initial, pre-treatment total serum IgG is below the lower limit of the age adjusted laboratory reference range, or more than two standard deviations below the age adjusted mean; OR b.
+CD3+ T cell count of less than 300 cells /mm3, or there is presence of maternal T cells in the circulation; AND There is no evidence of renal (nephrotic syndrome) and gastrointestinal (for example, pr otein losing enteropathy) as causes of hypogammaglobulinemia.
+Approval Durat ion for Primary Immunodeficiency: 1 year OP OR II.
+Individual is u sing for one following secondary immunodeficiencies:

-- II.
-Individual is using for one following secondary immunodeficiencies: - A. B-cell chronic lymphocytic leukemia (CLL) with the following (NCCN 2A): - 1.
-A history of recurrent bacterial infection or an active infection not responding to antimicrobial therapy; AND - 2.
-Hypogammaglobulinemia shown by total IgG is less than 500 mg/dl;
+- Individual is using for one following secondary immunodeficiencies: - A. B-cell chronic lymphocytic leukemia (CLL) with the following (NCCN 2A): - 1.
+A history of recurrent bacterial infection or an active infection not responding to antimicrobial therapy; AND